Sushmitha-Katti/ERA/Session_07-In_Depth_Coding_Practice/README.md

 ## Code Drill 3(7)
   * Target
-     * Using Image Agumentation: Random Rotation
+     * Used Image Agumentation: Random Rotation
-     * Reduce the number of parameters to reach the 8k parameters goal
+     * Reduced the number of parameters to reach the 8k parameters goal
-     * Reduce the number of epochs to 15 to reach 15 epochs goal
+     * Reduced the number of epochs to 15 to reach 15 epochs goal
-     * Shift the max pooling after the receptive fied 7
+     * Shifted the max pooling after the receptive fied 7
-     * Increase Dropout to 0.2
+     * Increased Dropout to 0.2
   * Result
     * Parameters: 7,674
     * Epochs: 15